SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 You can add any custom fields which you want to tag along with the data ingested through the source template in Sumo Logic.

-### Step 3: Push the Source Template to the desired remotely managed collectors
+### Step 3: Push the source template to the desired remotely managed collectors

 import DataConfiguration from '../../../../reuse/apps/opentelemetry/data-configuration.md';